1941–42 Santosh Trophy

 The 1941–42 Santosh Trophy was the first edition of the Santosh Trophy, the main state competition for football in India.
 It was held in July, 1941.
-Bengal won the title beating Delhi 5-1 in the final.
+Bengal won the title beating Delhi 5–1 in the final.

 Ten teams entered the tournament but Dacca Sporting Association withdrew.
-Matches were played across the country, though the final was played in Calcutta.
+Matches were played across the country and the final was played in Calcutta.